 How to Prepare for NET Exam (Life Science)?

 From June 2011 CSIR-UGC (NET) Exam for Award of Junior Research Fellowship (JRF) and Eligibility for Lecturership (LS) shall be a Single Paper.
 The Exam should be conducted in one session of 3 Hours.
 The question paper is divided into three parts.

 - Part-C (MCQs) 100-Marks

 Writing the Examination Part/ Section A & B (100 marks)

-These sections of NET contain multiple choice questions you have to finish 50 out of 70 questions in 90 minutes.
+These sections of NET contain multiple-choice questions you have to finish 50 out of 70 questions in 90 minutes.

 - A-Section contains 20 questions out of these we have to attempt 15 questions each carrying 2 marks, total Score = 30.
-This section comprises (MCQ’s) on General Aptitude.
+This section comprises (MCQs) on General Aptitude.

 - B-Section is of Life Sciences, 50 MCQs are asked in the examination; we have to attempt 35 questions each carrying two marks, Total Score = 70.
-Thus, Section A (30) & B (70) scores for 100 marks.
+Thus, Section A (30) & B (70) score for 100 marks.

-With regard to the section-A (General Aptitude), apply your best logic and sense to conclude your answer.
-If you are not comfortable with few of these, don’t worry; put some common sense and logic to attempt the question.
+With regard to section-A (General Aptitude), apply your best logic and sense to conclude your answer.
+If you are not comfortable with a few of these, don’t worry; put some common sense and logic to attempt the question.
 Let us set the target for this section as at least 10 correct answers out of 20 questions.